Project-Books/book-project/STYLEGUIDE.md

 ### Using DisplayName

+All test classes should be annotated with a `@DisplayName`.
+For example, the test class `TagServiceTest` should be annotated with the display name `TagService should`.
+We find this greatly improves readability as the method names can be read like a sentence (e.g. `TagService should` `findAllTags()` or `deleteExistingTag()`).

-Where it would add value, a `@DisplayName` annotation should be used.
+A `@DisplayName` annotation should be used at a method level where it adds value.
 For example, you could replace a Javadoc comment with a display name.
 This is also useful if the method name is concise but not comprehensive.
 Adding a display name should be used where it serves as useful documentation.

 ### Avoid randomness